Azerbaijan in the Eurovision Song Contest 2008: At Eurovision

-The two semi-finals and final were broadcast in Azerbaijan on İTV with commentary by Isa Melikov and Husniya Maharramova.
-The Azerbaijani spokesperson, who announced the Azerbaijani votes during the final, was Leyla Aliyeva.
+The two semi-finals and final were broadcast in Azerbaijan on İTV with commentary by Isa Melikov and Husniya Maharramova. İTV appointed Leyla Aliyeva as its spokesperson to announce the Azerbaijani votes during the final.

 Semi-final

 Elnur and Samir took part in technical rehearsals on 11 and 15 May, followed by dress rehearsals on 19 and 20 May.
 The Azerbaijani performance featured Elnur and Samir dressed as angel and devil, which symbolised the eternal dialogue between good and evil, performing with four dancers.
 Samir performed on a throne which fell apart towards the end of the song.
 The performance also incorporated pyrotechnic effects.
 In regards to the performance, Elnur and Samir stated: "The global main topic at this very moment is war.
 Everything evil comes from the devil - who is, in fact, just a fallen angel who was expelled from paradise.
 He symbolizes everything evil which happens on earth.
 However, he can turn into an angel again, which means winning over all evil.
 We just hope that this will happen some time soon in our world."

 At the end of the show, Azerbaijan was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Azerbaijan placed sixth in the semi-final, receiving a total of 96 points.